Cheers season 4: Cast and characters

 During the previous season, Sam went to Italy to stop Frasier and Diane's wedding.
 This season, he fails to do so, and returns to Boston.
-Several months later, Frasier comes to the bar to announce that Diane jilted him at the altar, made love to other men, and is now in a convent, located one hour away from Boston.
+Several months later, Frasier comes to the bar to announce that Diane jilted him at the altar, had sex with other men, and is now in a convent, located one hour away from Boston.
 Sam retrieves Diane from the convent and rehires her as a bar waitress.
 After having lost everything, including his career, Frasier frequently visits the Boston bar, Cheers, for drinks and then slowly degenerates into alcoholism.
 He recovers, then begins another psychiatric job, distancing himself from Sam and Diane's relationship.
 Sam then begins a relationship with the city councillor Janet Eldrige (Kate Mulgrew).
 Tired of being part the triangle with Sam and Diane, Janet breaks up with Sam.
 In the season's finale, during a telephone call, Sam proposes to an unidentified woman.